LeoVerto/colour-converter-keras/README.md

 for calculation [Delta E](https://en.wikipedia.org/wiki/Color_difference#LAB_Delta_E), which is a pretty consistent measurement of how humans perceive colour difference.

-The formula used for the loss function is CIE76 but other ones can easily be implemented.
+The formula used for the loss function is CIE76 (or Delta E 67) but other ones can easily be implemented.

-After training, the model should be able to reach a Delta E of around 3.3 so there is definitely room for further improvement.
+~~After training, the model should be able to reach a Delta E of around 3.3 so there is definitely room for further improvement.~~

+The model now consistently reaches a Delta E of around 1.3, which should be almost imperceptible to the human eye.

+At this point switching to Delta E 2000 to gain better accuracy would probably make sense.

 ## Running
 1. Run `generate_dataset.py` to generate a training and validation set.